Divided Plastic Pollution Negotiators Call For More Time - UrduPoint

 Divided Plastic Pollution Negotiators Call For More Time

-Busan, (APP - UrduPoint / Pakistan Point News - 1st Dec, 2024) Negotiators have failed to reach agreement on a landmark treaty to curb plastic pollution and need more time to continue discussions, the diplomat chairing the talks said Sunday.
+Busan, (APP - UrduPoint / Pakistan Point News - 1st Dec, 2024) Negotiators have failed to reach agreement on a landmark treaty to curb plastic pollution and need more time to continue discussions, the diplomat chairing the talks in South Korea said Sunday.

-Nearly 200 nations are in South Korea's Busan for negotiations that are supposed to result in the world's first accord on the issue after two years of discussions.

-Plastic production is on track to triple by 2060, and more than 90 percent of plastic is not recycled.
+For a week, delegates from nearly 200 nations have wrestled with how to stop millions of tonnes of plastic waste entering the environment each year.

+Plastic pollution is so ubiquitous that microplastics have been found on the highest mountain peak, in the deepest ocean trench and scattered throughout almost every part of the human body.

-A draft text released Sunday afternoon after multiple delays included a wide range of options, making clear the ongoing level of disagreement.
+A draft text released Sunday afternoon after multiple delays included a wide range of options, reflecting ongoing disagreement.

-When an open plenary session finally convened late Sunday night, chair Luis Vayas Valdivieso said progress had been made.

-But he said, "we must also recognise that a few critical issues still prevent us from reaching a comprehensive agreement.
+And chair Luis Vayas Valdivieso acknowledged late Sunday that "a few critical issues still prevent us from reaching a comprehensive agreement."

 "These unresolved issues remain challenging and additional time will be needed to address them effectively," he said.